 Powerbeats Pro 2 release date

-While Apple hasn't announced a Powerbeats Pro 2 release date – or even confirmed their existence, for that matter – we can hazard a guess as to when we'll see the new Beats earbuds.
+Apple hasn't announced a Powerbeats Pro 2 release date – or even confirmed their existence, for that matter – so it's guesswork at this point.

 Powerbeats Pro 2: what we know so far

 In April, Apple filed a new document with the FCC that appears to describe the Powerbeats Pro 2.

 The FCC ID BCGA2453 describes ‘totally wireless high-performance earphones’ and corresponds to Apple’s model numbers A2453 and A2454 – though whether those two different model numbers corresponds to two new versions of the Powerbeats Pro remains to be seen.